Simulation of Self-Assembled Monolayers of Polyalanine $\alpha$-Helices: Development and Application of an Effective Potential for Film Structure Predictions: Results and Discussion

-A direct structural interpretation of the apparent height displacement of approximately \SI{2}{\angstrom} within the dimer concluded from STM images, assuming parallel aligned helices with same termination groups, would imply either that helices are completely offset by about two alanine units (leaving a gap at the SAM-substrate interface) or that helices are stretched.
-Although the former was the initial interpretation in our former work, such an offset would reduce the overall interaction region, reducing the energy gain from alignment by up to \SI{150}{\milli\electronvolt}.
-The latter, on the other hand, is also unlikely since stretching would break intra-helical H-bonds accounting for approximately \SI{0.4}{\electronvolt} per broken H-bond \cite{LANTZ199961}.
+A direct structural interpretation of the apparent height displacement by approximately \SI{2.5}{\angstrom} within the dimer concluded from STM images is not straight forward, if one assumes parallel aligned helices with same termination groups at the surface.
+It would imply either that helices are completely offset by about two alanine units (leaving a gap at the SAM-substrate interface) as proposed earlier or that helices are stretched.
+Such an offset would, however, decrease the overall interaction region, reducing the energy gain from alignment by up to \SI{150}{\milli\electronvolt} per interaction.
+A helix stretching, on the other hand, is also unlikely since this would break the intra-helix H-bonds, accounting for approximately \SI{0.4}{\electronvolt} per broken H-bond~\cite{LANTZ199961}.
 Both scenarios are therefore unlikely to explain the observed offset.

 As our theoretical study now suggests, opposite-handed helices adopt an anti-parallel orientation, which enables formation of the most stable and densely packed configuration identified from the OA interaction potential.
 Guided by these simulation results, a more plausible explanation is that the apparent height modulation originates from anti-parallel arrangement of helices bearing chemically distinct terminal groups.
 The differing electronic structures of these capping groups would naturally lead to contrast variations in STM images, thereby producing the observed height modulation without requiring physical vertical offset.
-This interpretation reconciles theoretical prediction of anti-parallel, opposite-handed dimer rows with experimentally observed stripe-like patterns and provides a unified picture of molecular ordering within self-assembled $\alpha$-polyalanine monolayers.
+This interpretation reconciles theoretical prediction of anti-parallel, opposite-handed dimer rows with the experimentally observed stripe-like patterns and provides a unified picture of molecular ordering within self-assembled $\alpha$-polyalanine monolayers.